Skip to main content

 Integration TypeWhat It Means For You

-TradingView-Powered ChartingYou get the familiar TradingView charts and drawing tools, but your orders are routed through the platform's own or a third-party terminal.
-You're using the charting, but not TradingView's native trading panel.
+TradingView-Powered ChartingYou get TradingView charts and drawing tools, but orders route through the platform's terminal.
+Charting yes, native trading no.

-Native TradingView Order RoutingYou can trade directly from the TradingView chart using their built-in order buttons and interface.
-The platform is connected as your broker, so the entire trade lifecycle happens within TradingView.
+Native TradingView Order RoutingYou trade from TradingView's built-in order panel.
+The firm is your broker, and the whole trade lifecycle stays inside TradingView.

-Because of this difference, it's always a good idea to double-check.
-When a firm says they have TradingView, ask them: "Is this native TradingView trading, or is it just the charting inside your platform?"
-Knowing this will set the right expectations for your trading workflow.
+When a firm says they have TradingView, ask: "Is this native TradingView trading, or just charting inside your platform?"
+The answer will tell you everything about your workflow.

 Why TradingView and Prop Firms Are a Powerful Combo